 • • •

 1. Modern style board games are less than two centuries old.
 Borne of 19th century Puritanical dogma, the first board games aimed to teach morality rather than entertain—because in a very literal sense, God forbid kids have fun.
 The Mansion of Happiness, widely considered the first US board game, was released in 1843 and promised “an instructive moral and entertaining amusement.”
+I do not believe that promise was kept.

 Modern versions of Life are endorsed by “famed” “comedian” Art Linkletter.
 The game teaches kids the importance of legalized racketeering (insurance policies), the virtue of debt (promissory notes), the benefits of heteronormative legally-sanctioned monogamous pair-bonding, and to embrace moral hazard (playing the stock market).
 I used to think Monopoly had a bad message, but consider the 1885 game Monopolist, marketed as “On this board the great struggle between Capital and Labor can be fought out to the satisfaction of all parties, and, if the players are successful, they can break the Monopolist and become Monopolists themselves.”
 That description did not end how I was expecting.